TeachBooks/Sphinx-ref-graph/README.md

 :::
 ```

-This directive has the addtional option `class`, of which the value will be added to the class of the iframe that is used to show the graph.
+This directive has the additional option `class`, of which the value will be added to the class of the iframe that is used to show the graph.
 Example code:

 ```md
 :::{refgraph}